siakaramalegos/serverless-netlify-talk/README.md

-# Webmentions + Eleventy Talk

-Webmentions are an exciting standard which help enable the IndieWeb.
-We can own our own content, hosted on our own domains, without sacrificing social connection and replies with other people!

-In this talk, I discuss what webmentions are and how to implement them.
-The code is based on an Eleventy site, but the concepts should be applicable to any site.
+# Intro to Serverless Functions Using Netlify, a mini-workshop

+Serverless functions are a key skill to know when moving to Jamstack applications or serverless architecture.
+Going serverless means having no server to manage while also having the ability to scale infinitely.

+In this workshop, we'll start with a basic, static Eleventy website then build in dynamic features like form handling and secure API access using serverless functions.
+We'll use the Netlify CLI to set up our dev environment and deploy to production on Netlify.
+You must understand vanilla JavaScript and HTML and be familiar with running npm scripts to attend this workshop.

+The demo code can be found in [this repo](https://github.com/siakaramalegos/serverless-netlify-demo).

 ## Slides and Controls

-The slides are deployed at [projects.sia.codes/webmentions-eleventy-talk/](https://projects.sia.codes/webmentions-eleventy-talk/#/).
+The slides are deployed at [projects.sia.codes/serverless-netlify/](https://projects.sia.codes/serverless-netlify/#/).

 To advance the slides, use `n` for next and `p` for previous.
 The right arrow jumps to the next section (and left for previous section).
 Up and down to advance through slides within a section.